Address Number Request

-In the early 1960s, it was evident that the “rural route” addressing system that was being utilized throughout Fairfield County was inadequate due to the growth of residences expanding from the cities and villages into the rural areas.
-An effort began to establish permanent names for all of the County’s roads, as well as numbering all rural dwellings.
+In the early 1960s, it was evident that the "rural route" addressing system used throughout Fairfield County was inadequate due to the growth of residences expanding from the cities and villages into the rural areas.
+An effort began to establish permanent names for all of the county's roads, as well as numbering all rural dwellings.

-In the spring of 1964, Ed Johnson, tri-county organization director for the Ohio Farm Bureau, spear-headed efforts for the proposed house numbering and road naming project.
-This project had been proposed three years earlier by the Farm Bureau, but was delayed due to financing and the additional research that was being performed by the Fairfield County Engineer’s Office.
-With the funding now available and the research completed, the County Commissioners were ready to move forward with the project.
+In the spring of 1964, Ed Johnson, tri-county organization director for the Ohio Farm Bureau, spearheaded efforts for the proposed house numbering and road naming project.
+With funding available and research completed, the County Commissioners moved forward with the project.

 Some advantages of such a system are to:

-- Help eliminate the confusion and speed up the response of all types of emergency services such as fire protection, law enforcement, ambulance and doctor calls which were still being made to resident’s homes.
+- Help eliminate confusion and speed up the response of emergency services such as fire protection, law enforcement, ambulance, and doctor calls.

 - Assist U.S. postal deliveries.

-- Expedite services by commercial businesses such as delivery, and electric, phone and gas services, etc.
+- Expedite services by commercial businesses such as delivery, and electric, phone, and gas services.

 - Provide a system of correct addressing for future growth of the county.

-- Eliminate the confusion of roads being known by different names and to prevent businesses from creating their own road names.
+- Eliminate confusion of roads known by different names and prevent businesses from creating their own road names.

-Farm Bureau members met with the Township Trustees, as well as residents, to come up with permanent names for the roads, which in some cases were known by as many as six different names.
-Many were officially named after prominent residence or land owners that lived along the roads.
-On November 16, 1964, the County Commissioner’s voted to approve a list of road names for the public roads that were being maintained by the State of Ohio, County and the Township Trustees.
+Farm Bureau members met with Township Trustees and residents to establish permanent names for the roads, which in some cases were known by as many as six different names.
+On November 16, 1964, the County Commissioners voted to approve a list of road names for the public roads maintained by the State of Ohio, the County, and the Township Trustees.